nicholascelestin/replicate-js/README.md

 # Replicate Javascript client

 This is a Javacript client for Replicate.
-It lets you run models from your browser or node.
+It lets you run models from your browser, from node, or from a web worker.
 It is promise-based and designed with async / await in mind.

 # Getting Started